demlabs-cellframe/cellframe-node/TROUBLESHOOTING.md

 **NOTE: Be careful, take a backup of your created wallets from `/opt/cellframe-node/var/lib/wallet/` before proceeding!**

-On Debian and it's derivatives, you can use `apt remove cellframe-node` and deleting the folder /opt/cellframe-node after removal.
+On Debian and it's derivatives, you can use `apt remove cellframe-node` and delete folder `/opt/cellframe-node` after removal.

 On other Linux systems:
 ```
 sudo systemctl stop cellframe-node.service
 sudo systemctl disable cellframe-node.service
-sudo unlink /etc/systemd/system/cellframe-node.service
 sudo unlink /etc/logrotate.d/cellframe-node
 sudo rm -rf /opt/cellframe-node
 ```